depa-tto/Python-project-exam/README.md

 ## How to run the Project
 - Run dataset_merge.py to generate the necessary datasets.
-- Use py_project.py for initial data analysis (optional but recommended to understand dataset insights).
+- Use descriptive_analysis.ipynb for initial data analysis (optional but recommended to understand dataset insights).
 - Execute game.py to start and play the quiz.